 Recycling bins are located in town on E. Railroad Avenue.

-Bulk trash pick-up takes place weekly on Tuesdays and must be paid in advance at the Town Office by 12:00 p.m. on the day prior to pick-up.
-All bulk trash pick-up must be scheduled through the Town Office by visiting in person or calling 410.634.2177.
+Bulk trash pick-up takes place weekly on Tuesdays and must be paid in advance at the Town Office by 4:00 p.m. on the day prior to pick-up.
+All bulk trash pick-up must be scheduled through the Town Office by visiting in person.
+Any questions, call 410.634.2177.
 Bulk items should be placed in the same location where your regular trash is picked up.

 There is no charge for unbundled limbs, branches, and leaves, but you must call the Town Office to schedule pick-up.
 These items cannot be mixed with anything else.